-If you are a designer working in digital, or a front-end developer, then by all means you should have a creative resume with beautiful aesthetics.
-I wouldn’t consider it a “requirement” but it should look cleaner and easier to read then the rest of the stack.
+If you are a designer working in digital, or a front-end developer, then, by all means, you should have a creative resume with beautiful aesthetics.
+I wouldn’t consider it a “requirement” but it should look cleaner and easier to read than the rest of the stack.
 Thoughtful design is the first step to user engagement and what better place to prove it than then your creative resume?

 If you want to see a beautiful document, look at the resume of a designer or User Experience professional.
 These candidates are paid to make visuals that are not only easy to look at but engaging.
 These candidates not only studied their craft professionally, they usually have an innate and natural talent for making presentations “easy to look at”.

-First impressions makes a big difference and they are not limited to how we answer the phone or when meet other in person for the first time.
-The resume and the cover letter are THE first impression the hiring manager sees and will make one of the following impressions:
+First impressions make a big difference and they are not limited to how we answer the phone or when meet other in person for the first time.
+The resume and the cover letter are THE first impressions the hiring manager sees and will make one of the following impressions: